Kubernetes Orchestration: Overview, Tools, & Migration

 What Is a Kubernetes Orchestration Responsible for?

-- Istio provides a service mesh, which is an infrastructure layer that runs within Kubernetes to allow microservice instances to communicate with each other.
+Istio provides a service mesh.
+This infrastructure layer runs within Kubernetes.
+It allows microservice instances to communicate with each other.

-Some of the biggest challenges in migrating to Kubernetes are encountered before setting up Kubernetes within an organization (either on-premises or hosted).
+You'll encounter some of the biggest challenges before migrating to Kubernetes orchestrations.
 Some of these challenges include:

-- Difficulty adopting a DevOps culture within your organization.
+- Difficulty adopting a DevOps culture within your organization — a major DevOps challenge.

 - Decomposing a monolithic application into a set of logical services that encapsulate the functionality of the application.

-Some of the challenges that may be encountered once an organization has a Kubernetes cluster up and running include:
+Some of the challenges that may be encountered once an organization has a Kubernetes cluster up and running include the following.

-- The deployment of the many microservices that constitute an application introduces its own set of challenges, although automation through a well-defined CI/CD pipeline can greatly reduce the exposure to the risks that these challenges bring.
+The deployment of the many microservices that constitute an application introduces its own set of challenges.
+However, automation through a well-defined CI/CD pipeline can greatly reduce the exposure to the risks that these challenges bring.

-- Tracing requests as they move across a distributed set of microservices introduces new challenges, although a number of tools have been developed to address this issue, such as Istio.
+Tracing requests as they move across a distributed set of microservices introduces new challenges.
+However, a number of tools have been developed to address this issue, such as Istio.

-The potential migration difficulties can be easily aided from proper support and expertise to take full advantage of the benefits of Kubernetes.
+The potential migration difficulties can be easily aided from proper support and expertise to take full advantage of the benefits of Kubernetes orchestrations.
 The cost-savings and efficiency of Kubernetes far outweigh any of the potential challenges that come with migration.

 Once you have a fully operating Kubernetes orchestration and a robust support system, you’ll be saving time and money.
-Learn about support options from OpenLogic by Perforce.
-With OpenLogic, you can speed adoption, cut risk, and save money by engaging our open source experts for end-to-end services.
+And with the help of OpenLogic experts, you can get up and running even faster.